 You must make sure that any equipment provided as part of your activity is cleaned frequently with the appropriate products, such as disinfectant wipes.

-Shared equipment provided by the venue or organisation must be washed thoroughly after each use.
+Shared equipment provided by the venue or organisation must periodically be washed thoroughly.

 You should encourage people to remove any loose material (e.g. sand, turf, rubber-crumb, clay) from shoes, clothes, and equipment after taking part in physical activity outdoors before entering any building.